NYUCCL/psiTurk/doc/install.rst

    Safari, or Chrome is recommended.

-An additional requirement for actually using **psiTurk** to run experiments is a Internet connected computer capable of receiving incoming requests.
+An additional requirement for actually using **psiTurk** to run experiments is an Internet connected computer capable of receiving incoming requests.

 Installation steps
 ------------------